intellistream/MorphStream/scripts/PerformanceEvaluation/PerformanceComparison/flink-sl/redis/README.md

 * `createClient()` allocates and initializes a new client.
 * the `addReply*()` family of functions are used by command implementations in order to append data to the client structure, that will be transmitted to the client as a reply for a given command executed.
-* `writeToClient()` transmits the data pending in the output buffers to the client and is called by the *writable event handler* `sendReplyToClient()`.
+* `writeToClient()` transmits the data pending in the output buffers to the client and is called by the *writable inputEvent handler* `sendReplyToClient()`.
-* `readQueryFromClient()` is the *readable event handler* and accumulates data read from the client into the query buffer.
+* `readQueryFromClient()` is the *readable inputEvent handler* and accumulates data read from the client into the query buffer.
 * `processInputBuffer()` is the entry point in order to parse the client query buffer according to the Redis protocol.
   Once commands are ready to be processed, it calls `processCommand()` which is defined inside `server.c` in order to